 Is this winter cycling clothing available for men?

 It may sound like a stereotype, but it is actually proven that women get cold faster than men.
-Therefore, especially in winter, the rule “like men +1” often makes a good cycling outfit for women.
-As a woman, you can wear the same clothes in layers as men, but you should always plan an additional layer.
+Therefore, especially in winter, the rule “like men +1” often results in a good cycling outfit for women.
+As a woman, you can wear the same clothing layers as men, but you should always plan for an additional layer.

 Women's Cycling Pants | Women's Cycling Jackets | Women's Cycling Jerseys

-What Size Should Cycling Clothing for Winter Be?
+What Size Should Winter Cycling Clothing Be?

-Cycling Clothing for Winter – FAQs
+Winter Cycling Clothing – FAQs

 - It's cold.
 What is the right cycling clothing?

-Breathable or waterproof – both are possible, but usually one of the two properties predominates.
+Breathable or waterproof – both are possible, but usually, one of the two properties predominates.

 - Windproof winter cycling clothing